kenect-ut/ReactNativeExercise/README.md

 # Kenect React Native Programming Exercise
-Please clone this repository and complete the following steps ensure that the application runs locally before the technical interview begins.
+Please clone this repository and complete the following steps to ensure that the application runs locally before the technical interview begins.

 ## Dependencies
 - node & npm: `brew install node`